 First Aid at Work Requalification (2 day)

-Update: The HSE has announced a 3 month extension to the validity for all First Aid at Work and Emergency First Aid at Work certificates coming up for renewal on or after 16th March during the current Covid crisis.
+Update: Due to the Corona virus the HSE announced a extension to the validity for all expiring First Aid at Work certificates.
+Certificates that came up for renewal on or after 16th March are now valid until September 30th 2020.

 Learners must repeat the qualification before their FAW certificate expires in order to remain qualified to provide First Aid.
 If not, the learner can still access the shortened course for up to one month after the certificate expires however during this period, learners are not qualified to provide First Aid.